Ayushpanditmoto/Trading-Bot/Tutorial.md

 ## License
 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.
+## Prerequisites:
+Before diving into the setup process, ensure that you have the following prerequisites installed on your system:

+Python (version 3.6 or higher)
+Git
+Pip (Python package manager)

+## Conclusion:
+With the Binary Trading AI Bot, you're equipped with a powerful tool to navigate the complexities of binary trading.
+Whether you're a developer striving to enhance algorithmic trading capabilities or a trader seeking data-driven insights, this project offers an exciting opportunity to contribute to and benefit from the convergence of AI and finance.
+Let's embark on this journey together and shape the future of trading!